-Output from a stochastic rainfall generator was used as an input into an urban drainage model to investigate the effect of spatial rainfall variability and climate variability on peak flows in an urban drainage system located in central Switzerland.
-It is found that the climate variability is the main contributor (74 % on average) to the total flow variability, but that the contribution of the spatial rainfall variability increases with return period.

-The analysis presented in this study was conducted at three different locations in the urban drainage system which reflect different system functions.
+- 15 Output from a stochastic rainfall generator was used as an input into an urban drainage model to investigate the effect of spatial rainfall variability and climate variability on peak flows in an urban drainage system located in central Switzerland.
+It is We found that the climate variability is the main contributor (74 % on average) to the total flow variability, but that the relative contribution of the addition of spatial rainfall variability increases with return period. - The analysis presented in this study was conducted at three different locations in the urban drainage system which reflect different system functions.
 Deviations in flow quantities and dynamics were expected and are, in fact, observed within the catchment depending on the corresponding location (i.e. up- or downstream of the overflow structure, or the overflow itself).
-Despite this, in agreement for all three locations we found that the climate variability is the dominate contributor to the flow variability for all return periods.

-We present only a single case study, a relatively small urban catchment located in the foothills of the Swiss Alps.
-However, we argue that the partitioning of the spatial rainfall variability and climate variability is likely to be similar for most small to medium size urban catchment, meaning that the climate variability will constitute the largest contribution to the overall flow variability also in other urban catchments, and spatial variability will gain more importance as longer return periods are being considered.
-It is probable that the contribution of spatial rainfall variability will increase with increasing of the urban catchment area, however a further investigation is needed to establish this as it can be buffered by the complexity of the drainage system, e.g. by compensating due to hydraulic inner network dependencies.
+Despite this, in agreement for all three locations we found that the climate variability is the dominate dominant contributor to the flow variability for all return periods. - We present only a single case study, a relatively small, but typical urban catchment located in the foothills of the Swiss 25 Alps.
+However, we argue that the partitioning of the spatial rainfall variability and climate variability variability partitioning is 26 likely to be similar for most small to medium size urban catchment, meaning that small to medium-sized urban catchments.
+27 That is to say, the climate variability will constitute the largest contribution to the overall flow variability also in other urban 28 catchments, and spatial variability will gain more importance as longer return periods are being considered.
+It is probable 29 that the contribution of Further investigations are needed to examine the contributions of the variability components in larger - 30 catchments (potentially more prone to spatial rainfall variabilitywill increase with increasing of the urban catchment area, however a further investigation is needed to establish this as it can be buffered by the complexity of the drainage system, e.g. by compensating due to hydraulic inner network dependencies) with a more complex drainage network (potentially with more flow attenuation).